Fesiug/gh3/README.md

 # GH3
 ### Garry's Mod, Halo 3
-An accurate recreation of Halo 3 items, weapons and
+An accurate recreation of Halo 3 items, weapons and features